LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Related Work

-The need for cross-modal capabilities in resource-limited scenarios has become increasingly important.
-Despite advancements in LMMs, their large-scale training and deployment incur significant computational costs, necessitating efficient parallel device implementations.
-Google's Gemini~\citep{team2023gemini} is a leader in efficient LMMs, achieving state-of-the-art performance on multimodal benchmarks and introducing mobile-scale LMMs suitable for low-memory devices.
-However, Gemini remains closed-source.
-Open-source initiatives, like LLaVA-1.5~\citep{liu2023improvedllava}, utilize advanced compression techniques, such as 4/8 bit quantization~\citep{dettmers2022gpt3,shang2024pb}.
-Further efforts towards efficient LMMs include MobileVLM~\citep{chu2023mobilevlm}, which develops a compact LLM and an efficient multimodal feature projector, and its successor, MobileVLM-v2~\citep{chu2024mobilevlm}, which explores improved training strategies for mobile scenarios.
-TinyGPT-V~\citep{yuan2023tinygpt} leverages the advanced Phi-2~\citep{javaheripi2023phi} LLM to surpass the performance of significantly larger models.
-Similarly, LLaVA-Phi~\citep{zhu2024llava} and Vary-toy~\citep{wei2024small} introduce smaller backbones and enhanced vocabularies for broader generalizability.
-TinyLLaVA~\citep{zhou2024tinyllava} investigates the impacts of architectural choices, data quality, and training strategies, demonstrating that smaller LMMs can match the performance of their larger counterparts with optimized data and training.
-MoE-LLaVA~\citep{lin2024moe} adapts Mixture of Experts (MoE) to mitigate model degradation due to sparsity.
+While LMMs have made significant advances, their large-scale training and deployment incur significant computational costs, requiring efficient parallel device implementations.
+Google's Gemini~\citep{team2023gemini} is a pioneer in efficient LMMs, achieving state-of-the-art performance on multimodal benchmarks and introducing mobile-scale LMMs suitable for low-memory devices, although it is not open-source.
+Open-source alternatives like LLaVA-1.5~\citep{liu2023improvedllava} employ advanced compression techniques such as 4/8 bit quantization~\citep{dettmers2022gpt3,shang2024pb}.
+MobileVLM~\citep{chu2023mobilevlm} and its improved version, MobileVLM-v2~\citep{chu2024mobilevlm}, focus on compact architecture designs and training optimizations for mobile use.

 In most cases, LMM efficiency is enhanced by reducing the size of the backbone of the LMM, but no work has considered the efficiency of the LMM from the perspective of the number of visual tokens.